-The SARA meeting is held in the Little Theatre of the Niskayuna High School on Balltown Road.
+SARA meetings are generally held in the Little Theatre of the Niskayuna High School on Balltown Road unless otherwise noted.
 Attendees should enter the school through the cafeteria entrance located on the side of the school, adjacent to the Nott Street Extension school parking lot.

 View Sara Meeting Location in a larger map